 Planning a quick trip to Prague and want to make the most of your short time in this beautiful city?
-Read on for a complete 2 days in Prague itinerary including the best things to do, where to eat, where to stay and other essential tips.
+Read on for a complete 2 days in Prague itinerary including the best things to do, where to eat, where to stay and other essential tips for first time visitors.

 Here’s the perfect itinerary for enjoying the best that Prague has to offer within two days!

 Day 1 in Prague